MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-web-console-dashboard-config.md

 ## Modify widget configuration

-To edit the widget, perform the following steps.
+To edit the widget configuration, follow these steps:

-1. Hover your mouse over the widget and click on the ellipsis **…** at the top right corner of the widget.
+1. Hover your mouse over the widget and select the ellipsis **…** at the top right corner of the widget.

 2. The options pane for the widget appears, and it displays all the possible actions available for the selected widget.
 Select **Edit** to launch the authoring pane for the widget.